Jean-Claude Casanova

-Jean-Claude Casanova (born 11 June 1934 in Ajaccio) is a French economist, educator and public intellectual with a lifetime involvement in French civic life.
+Jean-Claude Casanova (born 11 June 1934) is a French economist, educator and public intellectual with a lifetime involvement in French civic life.
 He was the chairman of the Fondation Nationale des Sciences Politiques between 2007 and 2016.
 A centrist in politics, he cofounded the journal Commentaire with Raymond Aron in 1978, and since then has been its editor and publisher (directeur).

 Academic career and affiliations

 Casanova studied at Lycée Carnot de Tunis where he received his Baccalauréat in 1951 and Institut des Hautes Etudes (1951-54) in Tunis, then at the University of Paris and at Sciences Po where he received a PhD in economics in 1957 and where he also chaired the Conférence Olivaint, a students association.
 In 1957-58 he visited the Department of Economics at Harvard University.
 He then taught economics at Sciences Po (1958-59), where he was one of the first scholars at the Centre de Recherches et d'etudes Internationales (CERI) in 1958.
 In 1961-63 he served in the French Military as a junior officer.
 He then was an assistant professor at the Faculté de Droit et des Sciences économiques in Dijon (1963-64), and in 1964 became a tenured directeur d'études et de recherches at Sciences Po, a position he kept until 1990.
 He taught at École nationale d'administration (1966-68) and Paris Nanterre University (1968-69) before returning to Sciences Po as a University Professor until 2002.

 He also taught at École Nationale Supérieure du Pétrole et des Moteurs between 1970 and 1976, and held visiting positions at University of Dakar, Harvard University, and Diplomatic Academy of Vienna.

 From 2007 to 2016 he was the chairman (président) of the National Foundation for Political Science (FNSP), the administrative entity that manages Sciences Po, succeeding René Rémond and succeeded by Olivier Duhamel.
 A board member since 1971, he was the FNSP's first-ever economist chairman.

 Casanova has been a cofounder and key participant of the Saint-Simon Foundation from 1982 to 1999, the chairman of the scientific council of the French Institute for Demographic Studies (INED) from 1996 to 2001, a member of the French Academy of Moral and Political Sciences since 1997 (and its chairman in 2009), and a board member of French Institute of International Relations (IFRI) since 2009.